houthacker/nighttune-backend/README.md

 ```

 ### Add reverse proxy config
 Edit the site config to allow reverse proxying to the backend docker container.
 An example of this is shown below, assuming `$backend_ip` and `$backend_port` have been set correctly.
+See [api.nighttune.app.example](./examples/api.nighttune.app.example) for a full example nginx site config.
 ```bash
     location / {
 		proxy_pass http://$backend_ip:$backend_port;